 Home Delivery Update.

-Please be prepared to accept your delivery within 1-4 weeks.
+Please be prepared to accept your delivery within 3-5 weeks, depending on product availability.

 After submitting your online order, you will receive an email to confirm your order.